 The project was notable for several reasons:

-- The building was located in downtown area, but not on the main street.
-Parking, wayfinding and street presence were all important issues for the design.
+- The building was located in the downtown area, but not on the main street.
+Parking, wayfinding, and street presence were all important issues for the design.

 - Building spaces were located on three floors in the building.
 Accessibility rules were a concern for the cost of the design.